An academic understanding of scripture falls short with this and other important doctrines.

-When I became a Christian in my 30s, one of the questions I used to ask myself is this: Is the Bible really that confusing?
-I asked that question because there is no doubt there are all kinds of views of Christianity, who God is, Islam’s view of God (Allah) and Judaism’s view of Hashem, etc.
+When I became a Christian in my 30s, one of the questions I used to ask myself was this: Is the Bible really that confusing?
+There is no doubt that there are all kinds of views on Christianity, who God is, Islam’s view of God (Allah) and Judaism’s view of Hashem, etc.

 Admittedly the New Testament was canonized gradually (i.e. not immediately, all at once, or by a central authority) over a period of decades and centuries from when the four gospels were first written.
 Yet each of the them was always recognized as an authoritative gospel, and all 27 books and letters of the New Testament were in circulation among churches by 100 AD.
 God used both them and the children of God in the early centuries to guide later teachers and the whole church.

 Also admittedly, when I was trying to understand the Bible I was interested in knowing the Bible mostly from an academic sense.
 It was not until later that I realized my sin was something God used for a good purpose.
 A pastor once said that God can use a crooked stick to strike a straight blow, and God certainly did that with me.
 God humbled me to realize I did not learn all this stuff without His guidance.
 And I do recall (past tense) asking God (if there was one) to help me learn the things about Him so that I could convey the message.
 For me it was a mixed bag.
 Obviously, God is in control.
 He let me learn some of the early languages and then he let me know scripture while my mind was being exercised as it was not until later when my heart began to be burdened with the cause for Christ.
 What do I mean?